For Instructors Only:

 This camp will prepare students for POL 572 and other quantitative analysis courses offered in the Politics department and elsewhere.
 Although participation in this camp is completely voluntary, the materials covered in this camp are a pre-requisite for POL 572.
 Students will learn the basics of statistical programming using R, an open-source computing environment.
 Using data from published journal articles, students will learn how to manipulate data, create graphs and tables, and conduct basic statistical analysis.
 This camp assumes knowledge of probability and statistics as covered in POL 571.

-Kosuke Imai (pronounced Ksk) is a professor in the Department of Politics and founding director of the Center for Statistics and Machine Learning at Princeton University.
-He is also an executive committee member of the Committee for Statistical Studies and the Program for Quantitative and Analytical Political Science (Q-APS).
-Imai is the founding director of the undergraduate certificate program in Statistics and Machine Learning.
+Kosuke Imai (pronounced Ksk) is a professor in the Department of Government and in the Department of Statistics at Harvard University.
+He is also an affiliate of the Institute for Quantitative Social Science.
+Previously he was a professor at Princeton University for 15 years, and an executive committee member of the Committee for Statistical Studies and the Program for Quantitative and Analytical Political Science (Q-APS) at Princeton University.
+In addition, Imai was the founding director of the undergraduate certificate program in Statistics and Machine Learning.
 He specializes in the development of statistical methods and their applications to social science research.
-Outside of Princeton, Imai is currently serving as the Vice President and President-elect of the Society for Political Methodology.
+Outside of Harvard, Imai is currently serving as the Vice President and President-elect of the Society for Political Methodology.
 He is also Professor of Visiting Status in the Graduate Schools of Law and Politics at The University of Tokyo.

 “Kosuke Imai has produced a superb hands-on introduction to modern quantitative methods in the social sciences.
 Placing practical data analysis front and center, this book is bound to become a standard reference in the field of quantitative social science and an indispensable resource for students and practitioners alike.”–Alberto Abadie, Massachusetts Institute of Technology